-Activities Completed During Permit Year 5: The City does not have a written SOP for notification of developers to consider LID techniques.
+Activities Completed During Permit Year 7: The City does not have a written SOP for notification of developers to consider LID techniques.
 Instead, the City has taken a more proactive approach by having the implementation of LID techniques a key part of an ongoing conversation with the City Engineer and Planner during the project review process.
+To facilitate this conservation and empower residents and developers to feel confident selecting LID techniques, during Permit year 7 the City hired an intern educated in planning and low impact development to create an LID booklet made available at both City Hall and Public Services.
 An SOP describing this approach can be developed upon request; however, the City plans to continue with this method of encouraging LID techniques.